Year in Review: Recapping Washington Redskins' 2017 Season

 He was also given a competent staff led by noted line guru Jim Tomsula.

-Yet even with those advantages his defense ranks 26th in points allowed and 21st in yards at the time of writing.
+Even with those advantages, though, his defense ranks 26th in points allowed and 21st in yards at the time of writing.
 Those numbers aren't all attributable to injuries, even if Manusky has missed Allen, McClain, Brown and rookie safety Montae Nicholson.

 Some defenses like to take the view, borne from macho defiance, they don't have to adjust or make special plans for particular opponents.
 These are usually units boasting elite talent at every level.
 The rest must adapt.